Last updated on March 28th, 2026

 The HoDo

-has been the swankiest hotel in the region, with stylish public spaces and artsy rooms.
+For some time now the Hotel Donaldson has been the swankiest hotel in the region, with stylish public spaces and artsy rooms.
 It used to be a flophouse before a multi million-dollar renovation and an infusion of contemporary art turned it into the hip place to be and be seen in Fargo.
 All of the rooms are decorated with original artwork and each is different.
-Of course, it is also the most expensive hotel in town.
+Of course, it is also one of the most expensive hotels in town.
 Thus, I’ve never stayed here.

 It’s a luxury hotel, but the definition of luxury has changed over the last 15 years, and I can’t guarantee the HoDo has kept up.
 But then, the rates don’t seem as high as they used to be either.

-The Radisson Downtown
+The Radisson Blu

 Other hotel options in Fargo